dan-kingo/Joker/README.md

 - **Discover Popular Games**: Explore a vast number of games.
 - **Search for Games**: Search for any video game using genres.
+- **Search for Games**: Search for any video game using titles platforms and more.
+- **Infinite Scroll**: Optimize user experience by adding infinite scroll.
 - **Responsive Design**: Optimized for all screen sizes with Chakra UI's responsive components.
 - **Dark/Light Mode**: Switch between dark and light modes for a personalized browsing experience.